 History of CHLA

-The California Hotel & Lodging Association is proud to be celebrating 125 years of protecting the rights and interests of owners and operators across our state.
+The California Hotel & Lodging Association is proud to be celebrating over 130 years of protecting the rights and interests of owners and operators across our state.

 We have continued to help grow the industry by encouraging and helping the future generations of owners and operators.
 The CHLA Education Foundation, has awarded 256 scholarships to hospitality students since 1996, for a total of $350,000.

-By building on the goals and objectives planted in 1893 and cultivated since its inception, CHLA has fulfilled its mission to protect the rights and interests of the California lodging industry for the past 125 years and remains as strong as ever.
-Today, CHLA is in an impressive financial position – we have reached assets in excess of $2 million that include a reserve of just over $1 million and are continuing to grow.
+By building on the goals and objectives planted in 1893 and cultivated since its inception, CHLA has fulfilled its mission to protect the rights and interests of the California lodging industry for the past 130 years and remains as strong as ever.
+Today, CHLA is in an impressive financial position – we have reached assets in excess of $4 million that include a reserve of $2 million and are continuing to grow.